dssg/triage/docs/sources/audition/selection_rules.md

 ## Selection Rules

+The Triage uses *selection rules* to compare the performance of trained model groups over time, and select a model group for future predictions.
+A selection rule tries to predict the best-performing model group in some train/test period, based on the historical performance of each model group on some metric.

+For example, a simple selection rule might predict that the best-performing model group during one train/test period will perform best in the following period.

+A selection rule can be evaluated by calculating its *regret*, or the difference between the performance of its selected model group and the best-performing model group in some period.

 Triage supports 8 model selection rules.
-Each is represented internally by one of the following functions.
+Each is represented internally by one of the following functions:

 ::: triage.component.audition.selection_rules
     rendering: